Skip to content

 Only create sources.yaml, skipping strake.yaml and README.md.
 Also skips metadata database initialization.

-GitOps & Deployment
+GitOps & Schema Synchronization

 validate